k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Sizing/README.md

 GenAI Data Fusion extends Fabric’s data exposure capabilities to support retrieval-augmented workflows for large language models.
 The Fabric platform is responsible for retrieving structured and unstructured data, applying masking and enrichment, and preparing the context that is ultimately provided to an LLM.

 The sizing considerations here mirror those of data exposure.
 API concurrency and latency expectations set the baseline for capacity.
-Additional overhead comes from enrichment steps and vector database lookups, which must be planned for in terms of CPU and memory allocation.
+Additional overhead arises from enrichment steps and vector database lookups, which must be factored into CPU and memory allocation plans.
 Importantly, GPUs are not required within the Fabric environment itself.
-GPU acceleration, if needed, is handled by the external LLM service (such as AWS Bedrock or Azure OpenAI).
+GPU acceleration is handled by the external LLM service (such as AWS Bedrock or Azure OpenAI).

 In other words, sizing for GenAI Data Fusion is about ensuring Fabric can orchestrate queries, apply transformations, and manage context delivery efficiently, while leaving AI model execution to the LLM provider.